For detailed tax or assessing information about your property, click here to go to BS&A Online

 Filing Requirements - Principal Residence Exemption (PRE) and Property Transfer Affidavits

-With the passage of Proposal A in 1994, there are rules and regulations that impact your property tax assessment.
-When purchasing a piece of property, either improved or vacant, you are required by law to file with your local government an Principal Residence Exemption (PRE) Affidavit and a Property Transfer Affidavit.
+With the passage of Proposal A in 1994 came rules and regulations that impact your property tax assessment.
+When purchasing a piece of property, either improved or vacant, you are required by law to file with your local government a Principal Residence Exemption (PRE) Affidavit and a Property Transfer Affidavit.
 Terms such as “capped value” and “taxable value” have become part of the assessment and taxation procedure.

-- State Equalized Value (S.E.V.) is half of the Appraised Market Value
+- State Equalized Value (S.E.V.) is half of the Appraised Market Value/True Cash Value

-- Capped Value is last year’s taxable value increased by the amount of the Consumer Price Index (with a maximum of 5%) including additions or loss of property.
+- Capped Value is last year’s taxable value increased or decreased by the amount of the Consumer Price Index (CPI) with a maximum increase of 5%) plus additions and minus losses to the property.

 - Taxable Value is the lesser of the State Equalized and Capped Values.
 The Taxable Value will be used for the calculation of property taxes.

 Principal Residence Exemption (PRE) Affidavit: This affidavit allows you to claim an exemption from some school operating taxes.
-For your homestead to be eligible, you must own and occupy it as your legal principal residence as of May 1.
-This affidavit must be filed with your township or city in which your property is located.
+For your homestead to be eligible, you must own and occupy it as your legal principal residence as of June 1 starting with summer taxes, and November 1 for winter taxes.
+This affidavit must be filed with the township or city in which your property is located.
 You only need to file this form once.

 Property Transfer Affidavit (PTA): Any time a transfer of ownership takes place on a property, the buyer or grantee (person receiving the property) is required by Michigan State Law to file a Property Transfer Affidavit with the local Assessor’s Office within 45 days of the transfer.